hantsy/building-restful-apis-with-springmvc-gitbook/boot/init.md

 `@SpringBootApplication` is a meta-annotation, which is a combined annotation with `@EnableAutoConfiguration`, `@ComponentScan` and `@SpringBootConfiguration`.

-* `@EnableAutoConfiguration` enables the autoconfiguration detection by default.
+* `@EnableAutoConfiguration` enables the auto configuration detection by default.
-* `@SpringBootConfiguration` is similiar with `@Configuration`, it indicates the application is a Spring Boot application, and only allow one `@SpringBootConfiguration` in an application.
+* `@SpringBootConfiguration` is similar with `@Configuration`, it indicates the application is a Spring Boot application, and only allow one `@SpringBootConfiguration` in an application.
 * `@ComponentScan` defines the scope to find components, by default if not specify the package, it will scan the annotated class as base package.
 So it is recommended to put the `Application` in the root package.

 Besides these, nothing!
 Where are the configuration files?

 Spring Boot internally used plenty of auto-configuration mechanism to simplfy configurations for Spring developers.
 For this project, it configures a simple BASIC authentication by default.
-If you add a H2 database or other JDBC drivers, it will configure a datasource and transacation manager automaticially.
+If you add a H2 database or other JDBC drivers, it will configure a DataSource and transaction manager automatically.

 Till now, if you added some dependencies into `pom.xml`, you can start to code now.
 It is the quick way to prototype your application.